WICG/PEPC/HOWTO.md

 Additionally all logically equivalent properties to the ones above can be used (e.g. `inline-size` is equivalent to `width`) following the same rules as their equivalent.

+You can use the `:granted` CSS pseudo-class to target permission elements for which the permission is already granted in order to use a different style for them.

 ## Providing feedback
 If you're a dev and you have feedback for improvements on the ergonomics or shape of the API, please feel free raise an issue against this repository.